mazpar/goingtoIndia/z01_travel_advice.md

 Ensure you are up-to-date on routine vaccines.
 Carry your vaccination certificate with you.
   - _Dutch Travellers_: Contact the GGD or vaccination clinic in your municipality.
 [The GGD’s website](https://www.ggdreisvaccinaties.nl/faq) tells you which vaccinations are required for which country.
 Get your vaccinations in time.
 The GGD, vaccination clinic or, in some cases, your family doctor can vaccinate you.
 [Visit the LCR’s website to find out where you can get travel vaccinations in your municipality](https://www.lcr.nl/Vaccinatie-adressen).
 This information is in Dutch.
-  - _Non Dutch Travellers_: Please consult the relavant medical authorities or your general practitioner to stay updated on your booster vaccines.
+  - _Non Dutch Travellers_: Please consult the relavant medical authorities or your general practitioner.

 - **Travel-Specific Vaccines**
   - **Hepatitis A:** Recommended due to the potential for contaminated food and water.